 Jacquie started her career as a tax lawyer at Cleary Gottlieb Steen & Hamilton, and then moved to work for investment banks, including in a role structuring derivatives on the trading desk at Goldman Sachs.
 She worked a total of almost twelve years in London, England.
 Jacquie then moved back to New York to work in-house for a family office with a multi-strategy wealth management platform, where she was tax counsel, deputy general counsel, and later partner of a related law firm.

 Before joining Herrick, Jacquie co-founded an accelerator law firm for women entrepreneurs.

 Additionally, Jacquie is deeply involved with her alma mater, Cornell Law School, where she serves on the Dean’s Advisory Council, is the President of the women’s alumni network, and a member of Cornell University’s President’s Council of Cornell Women.

 Jacquie was selected for membership by Chief, a private network built to drive more women into positions of power and keep them there.
-Chief is the only organization specifically designed for senior women leaders to strengthen their leadership journey, cross-pollinate ideas across industries, and affect change from the top-down.
+Chief is the only organization specifically designed for senior women leaders to strengthen their leadership journey, cross-pollinate ideas across industries, and effect change from the top down.

 Jacquie focuses a significant portion of her practice on the structuring and servicing of family offices and transactional work related to their investments.
 Working as outside counsel for both single- and multi-family offices, she collaborates on entity structuring and strategic operational issues, tax, investment execution, and coordination of the total legal needs of her clients.